mohammadzeeshaan/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 GROUP BY sales.customer_id;
 ```

-#### Assumptions:
-- On Day -X to Day 1 (the day a customer becomes a member), each $1 spent earns 10 points.
-However, for sushi, each $1 spent earns 20 points.
-- From Day 1 to Day 7 (the first week of membership), each $1 spent for any items earns 20 points.
-- From Day 8 to the last day of January 2021, each $1 spent earns 10 points.
-However, sushi continues to earn double the points at 20 points per $1 spent.

 #### Steps:
-- Create a CTE called `dates_cte`.
-- In `dates_cte`, calculate the `valid_date` by adding 6 days to the `join_date` and determine the `last_date` of the month by subtracting 1 day from the last day of January 2021.
-- From `dannys_diner.sales` table, join `dates_cte` on `customer_id` column, ensuring that the `order_date` of the sale is after the `join_date` (`dates.join_date <= sales.order_date`) and not later than the `last_date` (`sales.order_date <= dates.last_date`).
+- A CTE is used to calculate each member’s 7-day loyalty window by adding 6 days to their join date.
+- The query joins the sales, menu, and the CTE (members) tables using customer_id and product_id.
+- It filters orders to include only those placed between the customer’s join date and 2021-01-31.
-- Then, join `dannys_diner.menu` table based on the `product_id` column.
+- Points are assigned based on the purchase date and item:
-- In the outer query, calculate the points by using a `CASE` statement to determine the points based on our assumptions above.
+    - If the purchase is within the 7-day program window: price × 10 × 2.
-    - If the `product_name` is 'sushi', multiply the price by 2 and then by 10.
-For orders placed between `join_date` and `valid_date`, also multiply the price by 2 and then by 10.
+    - If the purchase is outside the program window and the item is ‘sushi’: price × 10 × 2.
-    - For all other products, multiply the price by 10.
+    - If the purchase is outside the window and not sushi: price × 10.
-- Calculate the sum of points for each customer.
+- The total points are summed per customer.
+- The final output lists each customer_id with their customer_points, sorted by customer_id.

 #### Answer:
 | customer_id | total_points |